Are NICER and GW170817 constraints suggesting a compactified scenario for Neutron stars?: Introduction

-The collaborative effort of NICER observation and an agnostic approach has restricted the probable EoS of high-density matter to a great degree \citep{Annala2020,Altiparmak:2022bke,kamal_2023,pratik2024,ecker_2022,ecker_2023}.
-Still, considerable understanding has to be gained before one has a significant grasp on the EoS of matter at these densities.
-Presently, one cannot even distinguish between the nature of the EoS that is present at NS cores \citep{gorda,Verma:2025vkk,Verma:2025dez}.
-The EoS can be broadly categorised into three broad classes in terms of how the speed of sound behaves with density \citep{Verma:2025dez}.
-The speed of sound carries the information of the EoS by definition ($c_s^2=\frac{\partial p}{\partial \epsilon}$, where p is the pressure and $\epsilon$ is the energy density) \citep{HaenselPotekhinYakovlev2007, RezzollaZanotti2013,Raduta_2022,Altiparmak:2022bke, Roy:2022nwy}.
+The collaborative effort of NICER/GW170817 observations and an agnostic approach has significantly constrained the possible EoS of high-density matter \citep{Annala2020, Altiparmak:2022bke, kamal_2023, pratik2024, ecker_2022, ecker_2023}.
+However, the understanding of high-density matter is far from complete.
+Presently, one cannot even distinguish between the distinctly different EoS that can be present at NS cores \citep{gorda, Verma:2025vkk, Verma:2025dez}.
+The EoS can be broadly categorised into three classes according to how the speed of sound depends on density \citep{Verma:2025dez}.
+The speed of sound carries the information of the EoS by definition ($c_s^2=\frac{\partial p}{\partial \epsilon}$, where $p$ is the pressure and $\epsilon$ is the energy density) \citep{HaenselPotekhinYakovlev2007, RezzollaZanotti2013, Raduta_2022, Altiparmak:2022bke, Roy:2022nwy}.
 One can classify them as monotonically increasing (usually characterised by hadronic EoS), non-monotonic (usually associated with smooth phase transition (PT)) and discontinuous (associated with strong PT) EoS.
-Although they are clearly very different, the NICER observation still does not prefer one over the other \citep{Verma:2025dez}.
+Although they are distinctly different, the NICER/GW170817 observation still does not favour one over the other \citep{Verma:2025dez}.
+A fundamental question, therefore, remains: do these observational constraints reveal any universal pattern in the structure of dense matter?
+Additionally, what exactly is the role of gravity in defining the NS, along with the EoS?

-Therefore, it would be good to understand how new NICER observations create additional constraints on the EoS.
-A detailed quantitative and qualitative study of how the new observation of pulsar PSR J0614-3329 has improved our understanding of dense matter EoS in comparison to previous NICER and GW is the main objective of this study \citep{Mauviard:2025dmd}.
-A statistical analysis of how these observations constrain different regions of the EoS (low-density, intermediate-density, and high-density) is also conducted in this work.
-The maximum mass and maximum compactness sequences have also been analysed to check how they evolve when NICER and PSR J0614-3329 observation constraints are imposed \citep{Rhodes,lindbolm,annurev_Lattimer,Rezzolla_2018,Margalit_2017,rocha2023,musolino2023,irfan,anshuman,Rezzolla:2025pft}.

-The primary objective of this paper is to conduct a detailed Bayesian analysis of three different classes of EoS (generated through a model-agnostic method), in light of recent NICER observation of PSR J0614-3329 in contrast with previous NICER and GW observations.
-The paper is organised as follows: Section II provides the details of the formalism for constructing the EoS and the Bayesian method employed to perform the analysis.
-Section III is dedicated to the results of how the recent NICER observation of PSR J0614-3329 compares with the old NICER and GW observations.
-Finally, in Section IV, we summarise our results and draw our conclusions.